-We visited the lovely Lakeside Bar and Grill in Killyhevlin Hotel, Enniskellen and bartender Steve taught us How to Make The Perfect Strawberry Daiquiri and we though we would share with you.
-The Strawberry Daiquiri is perfect for sitting by the pool with your feet up relaxing on a hot summers day and this is how to make it:
+We visited the lovely Lakeside Bar and Grill in Killyhevlin Hotel; Enniskillen and bartender Steve taught us How to Make The Perfect Strawberry Daiquiri, and we thought we would share it with you.
+The Strawberry Daiquiri is perfect for sitting by the pool with your feet up and relaxing on a hot summer day, and this is how to make it:

 What You Need